mvc-labs/mvcpool-manual/README.md

 ### Connect To The Pool

-Use the connection url , the stratum userName and password to connect to the pool, If successfully connected, you should see your hashrate displayed within 5 min.
+Use the connection URL, the stratum username, and password to connect to the pool.
+If successfully connected, you should see your hashrate displayed within 5 minutes.

 ## FAQ